Newbridge GAC

 Seán O'Leary's GAC Newbridge (CLG Seán Ó Laoghaire Droichead Nua) is a Gaelic Athletic Association club based in Newbridge, County Londonderry, Northern Ireland.
-The club is a member of Derry GAA and currently caters for Gaelic football and camogie.
-Newbridge has won the Derry Senior Football Championship on ten occasions.
+The club is a member of Derry GAA and fields Gaelic football and camogie teams.
+Newbridge has won the Derry Senior Football Championship on eleven occasions.

 Teams up to Under-12s play in South Derry league and championships, and those from U-14 upwards compete in All-Derry competitions.